Understanding Amazon’s Vendor Central Platform Can Make Seller Central a Breeze

 Vince Montero: Vendor Central is principally for large brands that want Amazon to do the work of managing most of the functions to sell the product on Amazon by just selling Amazon the product.
 It is not necessarily for an average Helium 10 seller.

 Barcus Patty: Vince nailed it.
 I can’t provide anything better.

 Question 2) What do you think the future is for the Vendor Central / Seller Central model?

 Carlos Alvarez: This future is already happening.
 One of my brands has already begun making the transition from VC to OV (One-Vendor), which will be a single dashboard for SC and VC with features enabled depending on the relationship.
 The first major move currently happening is the blending of “perks” and Ad types between the two platforms.
 Ads and programs previously the exclusive domain of VC are now available in SC with Brand Registry.

-Vince Montero: I believe they will stay separate since they serve 2 totally different types of customer.
-However, many ad units that were once available only for Vendors are now available for Sellers and that trend will continue.
+Vince Montero: I believe they will stay separate since they serve two totally different types of customer.
+However, many ad units that were once available only for Vendors are now available for sellers and that trend will continue.

 Barcus Patty: They shuttered Vendor Express a few years ago and I can see them doing the same with VC one day if it continues to be stagnant.
 And Vince is right, several tools that used to only be available for VC are now available for SC.